Ssneha-work/Automate-Object-Detection/README.md

    >
    > -c : Number of classes in dataset<br>
    > -n : Number of images to show predictions on<br>
-   > -s : Size, in inches of an output image of
+   > -s : Size, in inches of an output image
    >
    > ```markdown
    > %run plot.py -c 2 -n 14 -s 10 8
    > ```